kvnang/frkennyang/src/posts/Basilica Paul/index.md

 Christ is also presented as our **Judge**.
 The book he holds contains his words of judgment:

-> Come, you that are blessed by my Father, inherit the kingdom prepared for you from the foundation of the world” (Matthew 25:34).
+> Come, you that are blessed by my Father, inherit the kingdom prepared for you from the foundation of the world (Matthew 25:34).

 In this mosaic, Christ’s kingdom is presented in resemblance to **Eden**, as the abundance of fruited palm trees and animals suggests.